 |Liebherr-International||6||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-Toyota Motor is a key player in the hydrogen ICE fuel tanks innovation area.
+Toyota is a key player in the hydrogen ICE fuel tanks innovation area.
 Toyota is developing a new vehicle with a hydrogen combustion engine and recently unveiled its Corolla Cross H2 hydrogen combustion engine concept vehicle.
-BMW, Porsche Automobil, Honda Motor and Kia are some of the other key players in the innovation area.
+BMW, Porsche Automobil, Honda and Kia are some of the other key players in the innovation area.

 To further understand how environmental sustainability is disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.